webtides/element-js/docs/README.md

 #### File structure

 - One element per file.
 - One element per directory.
-Though it may make sense to group similar elements into the same directory, we've found it's easier to consume and document elements when each one has its own directory.
+Though it may make sense to group similar elements into the same directory, we've found it' s easier to consume and document elements when each one has its own directory.
 - Implementation (.js) and styles (.css) of an element should live in the same directory.

 Example: